 If they have a levels system, they are attempting to teach students that if they behave in the right way, they will have much better consequences than if they behave in a wrong way.
-This sort of "behavior modification" sounds good in principle, but like most punishment/reward systems, the desired behavior fades away without consistent reinforcement.
+This sort of "behavior modification" may sound functional in principle, but like most punishment/reward systems, the desired behavior fades away without consistent reinforcement.

 Other programs, like WinGate, attempt to create a "heart change," or a desire within the young person to change themselves.
-Instead of tying the way of life in WinGate to just behaving correctly, we try to encourage troubled teens to want to do the right thing.
+Instead of tying the way of life in WinGate to just behaving correctly, we try to encourage individuals to discover and act within their true values.

 WinGate is not unique in trying to teach a new way of living, but we do it well, we do it intentionally, and we do it in a way that creates less resistance.
 When clients adopt a new philosophy and way of living, it can magnify the effectiveness of any other therapeutic interventions and change their lives.

 Taken together, these six treatment effect multipliers offer an explanation for how wilderness therapy can enhance normal therapy.
 Therapy in wilderness settings can be more productive in a shorter period of time as a result of these factors.
 While certainly, they are not comprehensive, these each and in combination can create a strong, life-changing experience in our teenage clients by magnifying the effectiveness of traditional therapy.
 Nature-based adventure therapy is a way and a place to do traditional therapy that produces dramatic results.